metabase/metabase/docs/enterprise-guide/saml-keycloak.md

 1. [Set up SAML in Keycloak](#working-in-the-keycloak-console) (the identity provider).
 2. [Set up SAML in Metabase](../enterprise-guide/authenticating-with-saml.html) (the service provider).
-3. Once you've configured SAML in both the Keycloak console and your Metabase Admin settings, you can [check if your SSO setup is working correctly](../administration-guide/10-single-sign-on.html#checking-if-sso-is-working-correctly).

-For more information, check out our guide for [authenticating with SAML](authenticating-with-saml.html).
+For more information, check out our guide for [authenticating with SAML](authenticating-with-saml.html#turning-on-saml-based-sso).

 ## Working in the Keycloak console